-Koreans say Buk Kyung is as close to authentic Korean food as you get in Boston.
-The restaurant specializes in Chinese-influenced Korean dishes, evident in its community-sized plates and signature jajangmyun, or soybean-paste noodle.
-The restaurant’s no-fuss yellow décor and tag-team husband-and-wife duo further confirm that it serves the real-deal Korean.
+Somerville What you're getting: Jajangmyun (soybean paste noodle) Koreans say Buk Kyung is as close to authentic Korean food as you get in Boston.
+The restaurant specializes in Chinese-influenced Korean dishes, evident in its community-sized plates (a $12.99 order of japchae feeds three to four people).
+When deciding what to order, a popular dish among the young and old is Buk Kyung’s signature jajangmyun, or soybean-paste noodle.
+The restaurant’s no-fuss yellow décor and tag-team husband-and-wife duo further confirm that Buk Kyung serves the real-deal Korean.

-From the team behind Bibim, Meju has a similar modern, country-like feel.
+Somerville What you're getting: Gojujang meatballs From the team behind Bibim, Meju has a similar modern, country-like feel.
 But unlike its sibling in the center of bustling Harvard Ave, Meju sits in a much quieter spot in the heart of Davis Square.
-It now serves a full menu with exotic add-ons such as the signature gojujang meatballs, and Aeronaut Brewery supplies the unique, locally produced suds.
+After a soft opening in late January, it now serves a full menu with exotic add-ons such as the signature gojujang meatballs.
+The restaurant has paired up with Somerville-based Aeronaut Brewery, which supplies Meju with its unique, locally produced suds.